Nima-Fr/TryHackMe/Chill_Hack/README.md

 /team.html            (Status: 200) [Size: 19868]
 ~~~

 `/secret` is the directory we're looking for.
 There is a filter that doesn't let us run commands but we can easily bypass it by adding `\` in the beginning or in the middle of the commands.
-For example I tried `\which \bash`
+For example I tried `\which \bash`:

 <p align="center"><img src="./files/bash.png"></p>